MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 Use the following steps to complete this task:

-1. Navigate to your repository on GitHub in a web browser.

-1. Open the repository Settings.

-    Click the **Settings** tab at the top of your repository page.

-1. Select **Code security and analysis** from the left sidebar.

-1. Locate the **Push protection** section.

-    Scroll down to find the Push protection settings within the Secret scanning section.

-1. Enable Push Protection.

-    Click the **Enable** button next to "Push protection".
-If it's already enabled, you can skip this step.

-    > **NOTE**: Push Protection is available for public repositories and for private repositories with GitHub Advanced Security enabled.

-1. Return to Visual Studio Code.
+1. Return to the ContosoOrderProcessor app in Visual Studio Code.

 1. Open the **Configuration/AppConfig.cs** file in the code editor.

-1. Locate the **SlackBotToken** constant.
+1. Scroll down to find the declaration statement for the **SlackBotToken** constant.

-1. Modify the SlackBotToken to test Push Protection.

-    Change the existing SlackBotToken to a different value to simulate adding a new secret:
+1. Change one digit of the assigned SlackBotToken to a different value.

-    This simulates a developer accidentally committing a secret.
+    This simulates a developer accidentally adding a new hard-coded secret to the code.

-1. Save the file.
+1. Save the AppConfig.cs file.

-1. Stage and commit the change.

-    In the Source Control view, stage the EmailService.cs file and commit with a message like:
+1. Open the SOURCE CONTROL view, and then stage and commit the change.

-    ```plaintext
-    Update SlackBotToken configuration
-    ```
+    For example, enter a commit message, select **Commit**, and then select **Yes** to stage the changes if prompted.

-1. Attempt to push the commit.
+1. Attempt to sync/push the commit.

-    Click **Sync Changes** or **Push**, or use the command line:

-    ```bash
-    git push origin main
-    ```
+    For example, select **Sync Changes** and then select **Ok** to push the commit.

-1. Observe the Push Protection block.
+1. Notice that the GitHub Push protection feature blocks the push.

+    A dialog box appears with the message "Can't push refs to remote".

+1. On the dialog box, select **Open Git Log**.

-    The push should be rejected with an error message indicating that secrets were detected.
-The error message will list the detected secret pattern and provide instructions on how to proceed.
+    The log should tell you that the push was rejected because secrets were detected.
+The error message will list the detected secret pattern and offer instructions on how to proceed.

-1. Read and understand the error message.

-    The error confirms that Push Protection is working correctly.
-It prevented a secret from entering your repository.
-Notice that this is one of the secrets you intentionally left unfixed from the earlier tasks.

-1. Revert the SlackBotToken change.

-    Open Configuration/AppConfig.cs and restore the original SlackBotToken value, or simply undo your changes.

-1. Save the file.

-1. Amend the commit to remove the modified secret.
+1. Use the SOURCE CONTROL view to amend the commit and revert the SlackBotToken change in AppConfig.cs.

-    In the terminal, run:

-    ```bash
-    git add Services/EmailService.cs
-    git commit --amend --no-edit
-    ```

-    Or discard the commit entirely:

-    ```bash
-    git reset --soft HEAD~1
-    ```
+    For example, use the SOURCE CONTROL view as follows: select **Undo Last Commit**, select **Unstage All Changes**, and then select **Discard Changes**.

 Push Protection has successfully prevented a secret from being pushed to your repository.
 In a real-world scenario, this feature would catch accidental commits of API keys, tokens, passwords, and other sensitive information before they become part of your repository history.